We all know browsers, namely Chrome, Firefox, Internet Explorer and Safari, which are used extensively by more than 95% of all 3.5 billion users.

 IceDragon browser by Comodo is based on Firefox.
 When you access some webpage, it gets scanned in the background for malware.

-It works on Windows, and you have an option to use Comodo’s public DNS for a safer and faster browsing experience.
+It works on Windows, and you have an option to use Comodo’s public DNS which makes it one of the safest browsers that gives you an excellent browsing experience.

 Don’t let anyone track what site you visit or search.
 Epic browser is on a mission to encrypt the browsing data and hide your location.